rajansingh07/rajansingh07/README.md

 ## 👨‍💼 About Me

 💻 I’m **Rajan Kumar**, a **Frontend Developer** from India with **10 months of experience**, specializing in **HTML**, **Tailwind CSS**, **JavaScript**, and **React**.
-🚀 Former **Technical Head at Xenon Arena**, where I led a small team to build high-performance web applications.
+🚀 **Tech lead @ Xenon Arena**, where I led a small team to build high-performance web applications.
 🎯 I love turning creative ideas into scalable, elegant web solutions.
 🌱 Constantly learning backend development, Firebase, and API integrations to become a **Full-Stack Developer**.